powered by Hipcast.com

 It is true that Frederick Douglass was impatient with Lincoln and the North on the issue of Emancipation, and he made statements critical of Lincoln which are in the public record.
 But time caused him to view Lincoln's actions in a more positive light, as well as a consideration the pressures Lincoln operated under as well as a comparison between him and the rest of the whites of the North.
 He came to say that once blacks considered Lincoln to be tardy, cold, indifferent toward freeing the slaves.
 Later they had to admit that he was swift, zealous, radical and determined in their cause.
 (Douglass and Lincoln: How A Revolutionary Black Leader And A Reluctant Liberator Struggled To end Slavery And Save The Union by Paul Kendrick and Stephen Kendrick, p.
 245)

-Lincoln's Proclamation was not popular all Northerners.
+Lincoln's Proclamation was not popular with many Northerners.
 There was political pressure on Lincoln to either rescind it or to declare that slaves would be returned to their masters after the war.
 The controversy caused many in the South to be certain they would win the war in the end.
 (For Cause and Comrades: Why Men Fought In The Civil War by James McPherson, p.
 63-76) But Lincoln would not go back on his word, even if his reelection was imperiled.
 "How could anybody propose to return to slavery the black warriors of Port Hudson and Olustee to their masters to conciliate the South?
 I should be damned in time and eternity for so doing,...The world shall know that I keep my faith to friends and enemies, come what will."
-(Kendrick and Kendrick, p.
+(Douglass and Lincoln, p.
 527)

-As for the reasons the North fought, I refer the reader to "For Cause and Comrade: Why Men Fought In The Civil War" by James McPherson, p.
+As for the reasons why the North fought, I refer the reader to "For Cause and Comrade: Why Men Fought In The Civil War" by James McPherson, p.
 117-130.
 That a great number of Northerners fought out of Christian conviction is demonstrated by this book.
 True, many Northern soldiers fought only to preserve the Union without any reference in their mind to slavery.
 Yet even among these, as McPherson demonstrates, many came to see that the conflict between the two sections would never be resolved without settling the question of slavery.
 Even though many in the North were as prejudiced against blacks as Southerners, many of these were motivated by a desire to end slavery.
 Like Lincoln, they realized that the U.S. could not remain half slave and half free.
 These Northerners witnessed the South limit press freedoms to stifle criticism of slavery.
 Many Northerners feared that they would have their own rights of free speech infringed upon to placate the South.
 Note the earlier quote from the South Carolina Declaration of Succession, how it complained that anti-slavery groups were allowed to exist in the North.
 The South sought to have editors of anti-slavery publications arrested and brought trial in the South.
 Many Northerners objected to the Fugitive Slave Act of 1850 subjecting Northerners to imprisonment for aiding escaped slaves.
 Yes, there were other issues between North and South, but it was the issue of slavery that prevented any settlement between them and what what motivated Southerners to seceed, as their secession declarations, available on the Patriot post website, demonstrate.

 Just in passing, it is interesting to note that while Lincoln's critics condemn him for suspending the right of habeas corpus, the Confederate Constitution, available on the Patriot Post's website, contains this clause: "The priviledge of the writ of habeas corpus shall not be suspended, unless when in cases of rebellion or invasion the public safety may require it."
 (Article 2, Section 9, clause 3.)
 Apparently it was wrong for Lincoln to to suspend habeas corpus, but if the South thought it necessary if a state rebeled, it would be fine.
 By the way, states in the Confederacy had no right to secceed.

-All Conservatives highly value the 10th Amendment to the Constitution, which states that all powers not exclusively granted to the Federal Government are reserved to the States.
-Yet this amendment must be seen not as the most valueable of our principles, but as a means to an end to defend what is our greatest principle, expressed in the Declaration of Independence, that all men were created equal and endowed by our Creator with the inalienable rights of life, liberty and the pursuit of happiness.
+All conservatives highly value the 10th Amendment to the Constitution, which states that all powers not exclusively granted to the Federal Government are reserved to the States.
+Yet this amendment must be seen not as the most valuable of our principles, but as a means to an end to defend what is our greatest principle, expressed in the Declaration of Independence, that all men were created equal and endowed by our Creator with the inalienable rights of life, liberty and the pursuit of happiness.
 In fact, the denial of this highest of principles was a cornerstone in the thought of the Old South.
 This denial was a justification for slavery and seccession.
 Even the historical documents available on the Patriot Post's website make this clear.
 Read how Jefferson Davis interpreted these rights in his farewell to Congress:

 "It has been a conviction of pressing necessity--it has been a belief that we are to be deprived in the Union of the rights which our fathers bequeathed to us--which has brought Mississippi to her present decision.
 She has heard proclaimed the theory that all men were created free and equal, and this made the basis of an attack upon her social instritutions (in other words, slavery);and the sacred Declaration of Independence has been invoked to maintain the position of the equality of the races.
 The Declaration is to be construed by the circumstances and purposes for which it is made.
 The communities were declaring their independence, the people of those communities were asserting that no man was born --to use the language of Mr. Jefferson--booted and spurred, to ride over the rest of mankind; that men were created equal meaning of the men of the political community; that there was no divine right to rule; that stations were equally in the grasp of each member of the body politic...They had no reference to the slave."

-Again, it sounds to me that the preservation of the institution of slavery was the major factor in causing the South to secceed.
+Again, it sounds to me that the preservation of the institution of slavery was the major factor in causing the South to seceed.
 And also the South rejected the belief that all men were created equal, that these rights did not apply to the slave.

 It was this arguement that drove Lincoln to reenter politics in the 1850s.
 Here are some of his comments on the rights mentioned in the Declaration of Independence: